corda/corda-solutions/bn-apps/memberships-management/design/design.md

 #### Membership verification

-Each member would be solely responsible for verifying his counterparts for eligibility to transact on the BN.
+Each member would be solely responsible for verifying their counterparts for eligibility to transact on the BN.
 Each flow should contain a statement, which asserts a validity of the counterpart's membership by checking it against locally cached snapshot.
 In the case, when the counterpart fails membership check, an explicit exception should be thrown.
 The how-to-do will be provided along with the reference implementation.
 The verification code might look like:

 ```
 if (membershipSnapshot[counterparty].metadata.role != "AGENT") {